Bio-Prime/documentation/docs/index.md

 ### User Access Control

-A new user is created by the Administrator, who also provides the username and password, which is then changed by the user.
+A new user is created by the Administrator, who also provides their username and password, which can be changed by the user.
 New users can also log in with an already existing email.
-The Administrator also sets the user's role and their level of access.
-As already mentioned, different users have different roles in the repository, which controls their access to information or modifying of data.
+The Administrator sets the user's role and their level of access.

+Different users have different roles in the repository, which controls their access to information or modifying of data.
 The roles in an ascending order of access are:

 * Guest / General user
 * Student